 My teacher7 had many disciples [laughs].
 Not so many, but pretty many.
-And he was always angry with us-always [laughs]-because we are lazy.
-We are always pretending, you know-we were always pretending to study, you know, Dōgen's way.
+And he was always angry with us-always [laughs]-because we were lazy.
+We were always pretending-we were always pretending to study Dōgen's way.
 But actually, we were not.
 So he was very angry with us.

-But he cannot be always angry with us, so he start to speak something to the audience, you know-many people in lecture hall.
-He [laughs]- instead of angry with us, he was angry with people-all the audience.
+But he cannot be always angry with us, so he start to speak something to the audience-many people in lecture hall.
+He [laughs]-instead of being angry with us, he was angry with people-all the audience.
 Rrrr!
 [Laughs, laughter.]
 Ohh.

-So I was-we were listening to him, you know-we feel as if we are scolded.
-And, you know, when he was not, you know, scolding us, we realized, you know, what we are doing, and we become-became very sorry.
+So we were listening to him-we feel as if we are scolded.
+And when he was not scolding us, we realized what we are doing, and we became very sorry.